 In some patients KEPPRA causes behavioral abnormalities.
-The incidences of behavioral abnormalities in the myoclonic and primary generalized tonic-clonic seizure studies were comparable to those of the adult and pediatric partial onset seizure studies.
+The incidences of behavioral abnormalities in the myoclonic and primary generalized tonic-clonic seizure studies were comparable to those of the adult partial onset seizure studies.

-The above psychiatric signs symptoms should be monitored.
+The above psychiatric signs and symptoms should be monitored.

 Somnolence and Fatigue

 In some patients, KEPPRA causes somnolence and fatigue.
 The incidences of somnolence and fatigue provided below are from controlled adult partial onset seizure studies.
-In general, the incidences of somnolence and fatigue in the pediatric partial onset seizure studies, and in pediatric and adult myoclonic and primary generalized tonic-clonic seizure studies were comparable to those of the adult partial onset seizure studies.
+In general, the incidences of somnolence and fatigue in the myoclonic and primary generalized tonic-clonic studies were comparable to those of the adult partial onset seizure studies.

 In controlled trials of adult patients with epilepsy experiencing partial onset seizures, 14.8% of KEPPRA-treated patients reported somnolence, compared to 8.4% of placebo patients.
 There was no clear dose response up to 3000 mg/day.
 In a study where there was no titration, about 45% of patients receiving 4000 mg/day reported somnolence.
 The somnolence was considered serious in 0.3% of the treated patients, compared to 0% in the placebo group.
 About 3% of KEPPRA-treated patients discontinued treatment due to somnolence, compared to 0.7% of placebo patients.
 In 1.4% of treated patients and in 0.9% of placebo patients the dose was reduced, while 0.3% of the treated patients were hospitalized due to somnolence.